ScotGovAnalysis/welcome/good_coding_practices.md

     * Class
     * Expected column names

 ## Code in the open
 ### Do
-* Code in the open if you can [Data Science Scotland GitHub](https://github.com/DataScienceScotland)
 * Coding in the open encourages:
      * The use of good code practice so others can read your code
      * Collaboration
      * Code reviews and [pull requests](https://docs.github.com/en/free-pro-team@latest/desktop/contributing-and-collaborating-using-github-desktop/creating-an-issue-or-pull-request)
+* Code in the open if you can, e.g. use [Data Science Scotland GitHub](https://github.com/DataScienceScotland)
 ### Don't
 * Share sensitive information such as unpublished data, API keys or passwords

 ## Reduce object clutter
 * If you have many objects, consider nesting them into a list to keep the environment tidy